-It’s referred to as a funnel because you begin with people who hear of you or see your link, which attracts them to your business, product or service, and directs them through a series of processes or information that funnels them to a specific point (or points) where they can convert to subscribers, customers or repeat business.
+It’s referred to as a funnel because you begin with people who hear of you or see your link, which attracts them to your business, product or service.
+At this point, they are directed through a series of processes or information that funnels them to a specific point (or points) where they convert to subscribers, customers or repeat business.

 Most entrepreneurs have encountered the concept of a sales funnel, or lead generation system, yet a surprisingly large proportion of them still don’t have one in action in their business.

 I hear it over and again from clients and other entrepreneurs: the main thing holding them back in business is the lack of a good lead generation system.